ingo/ingo.github.io/_recipes/tuscan_grilled_trout.md

 time: 30 minutes
 title: Tuscan Grilled Trout
 ---

+The trout skin protects the flesh and turns an appealing golden brown during grilling.
 This Tuscan Grilled Trout recipe is a simple yet flavorful dish that's perfect for any occasion.
 The recipe was first published in Food & Wine magazine in January 2014 and has since been a favorite among readers.

 ### Ingredients